alfredolozano/pyspark_ml_utils/README.md

 # pyspark_ml_utils
-useful stuff for machine learning in spark
+This contains useful code for doing machine learning in spark.